mapping-elections/site/_posts/2019-04-30-r-tutorial.markdown

 `candidate`, which gives the candidate's name.
 However, in early America, spelling wasn't standardized.
 Sometimes the first or last name of a candidate would be recorded differently in each county.
-Therefore, we created a variable called `candidate_id` which is a unique code of letters and numbers identifying each candidate in the MEAE dataset, regardless of the spelling variations of his name.
+Therefore, it is better to `filter` by a variable called `candidate_id`.
+This is a unique code of letters and numbers identifying each candidate in the MEAE dataset, regardless of the spelling variations of his name.
 If we filtered using a specific candidate's name, we might risk not obtaining all the data